OSC/keycloak-theme/README.md

 # OnDemand Keycloak theme

+Currently updated to work with Keycloak 3.4.1.

+## Install

 1. cd to keycloak/themes directory
 2. git clone or wget and untar this repo, renaming the directory to `ood-keycloak`
 3. create an override theme based on this (examples under `example_overrides`)  or use base theme as it is